Grand Canyon West Rim

 Located outside of Grand Canyon National Park, the West Rim is privately owned and operated by the Hualapai Tribe in a remote part of Arizona’s wilderness.
-If you opt to drive yourself, rather than taking one of the shuttle vehicles or planes, make sure it’s in good working condition, as there are no gas stations or fast food stops along the way.
-Any way you get there though, the remote vistas and unique Skywalk make the West Rim memorable.
+If you opt to drive yourself, make sure your vehicle is in good working condition, as there are no gas stations or fast food stops along the way.
+There are also shuttles and flight tours to Grand Canyon West.
+Any way you get there though, the remote vistas and unique Glass Bridge Skywalk make the West Rim memorable.
 Visiting the West Rim requires the purchase of a tour package for entry.

 Native American Culture